DLXPlugins/simple-comment-editing/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Released 2015-07-22
+* Fixing JavaScript error that prevented editing if a certain ID wasn't wrapped around a comment.

 = 1.3.2 =
 * Released 2015-07-13
 * Added filter sce_can_edit for more control over who can or cannot edit a comment.